 Santa Fe, New Mexico

-Unlike most renowedn “gay destinations,” Santa Fe doesn’t have a go-to district like L.A.’s West Hollywood or Chicago’s Boystown; instead, it has art, food, and culture that appeals to all.
+Unlike most renowned “gay destinations,” Santa Fe, New Mexico doesn’t have a go-to district like L.A.’s West Hollywood or Chicago’s Boystown; instead, it has art, food, and culture that appeals to all.

 The city’s arts scene is the second largest in the States, and it’s where legends like Georgia O’Keeffe and Ansel Adams found their inspiration.
 The culinary scene, reliant on the chili, offers a taste that’s both uniquely Mexican and American at the same time.
 The city’s Hispanic and Native roots feel almost foreign from the burger and fries of Americana.
 It’s just a city that’s different…and doing different right.